atharv25bai11374-beep/VehicleRentalSystem/README.md

-The Vehicle Rental Management System is a command-line based Java application developed to manage vehicles, customers, and vehicle rentals.
+The Vehicle Rental Management System is a command-line Java program created to manage vehicles, customers and vehicle rentals.

-The system allows customers to be registered, vehicles to be viewed and searched, vehicles to be rented and returned, and rental records to be maintained.
+The Vehicle Rental Management System lets customers register, lets users view and search vehicles, lets users rent and return vehicles and keeps records.

-An administrator can also manage the vehicle inventory and view customer and rental information.
+An administrator can also manage vehicle inventory and view customer and rental information.